mrchristine/db-migration/README.md

 **Note:** MLFlow objects cannot be exported / imported with this tool.
 For more details, please look [here](https://github.com/amesar/mlflow-tools/tree/master/mlflow_tools/export_import)

+## Workspace Analysis
+Import this [notebook](data/workspace_migration_analysis.py) to do an analysis of the number of objects within the current workspace.
+The last cell will print:
+1. Number of users
+2. Number of groups
+3. Approximate number of notebooks
+4. Number of internal jobs defined
+5. Number of external jobs executed (from external API invocations)
+6. Number of databases
+7. Number of tables

 ## Order of Operations
 1. Export users and groups